the-events-calendar/event-tickets/readme.txt

 * Feature - Add tooltips to Attendee Report page [120856]
 * Feature - Add tooltip to explain what statues are behind Pending Order Completion [120862]
 * Feature - Add tooltip to explain the Available Count Per Ticket [120862]
+* Feature - Add tooltips to explain the sold & available amounts in the ticket block [121992]
 * Tweak - Add method to get all possible names of the completed status by Commerce [122458]
 * Tweak - Change success message for ticket move [102635]
 * Tweak - Ticket Attendee and Order Page Header css by changing overflow to visible [120862]